 Its unique mix of culture and city vibes, plus amazing restaurants to boot, makes it one of the best places to travel in Thailand!

-Leisurely strolling around the old town is one of the main things to do here although there is plenty to keep you entertained with sights and attractions in abundance in and around the city.
+Leisurely strolling around Old Chiang Mai is one of the main things to do here although there is plenty to keep you entertained with sights and attractions in abundance in and around the city.

-Visit Thailand’s second city and bear witness to the wonderful modern Wats, amazing night markets all surrounded by beautiful countryside that is ripe for day treks!
+Visit the country’s second city and bear witness to the wonderful modern Wats, amazing night markets all surrounded by beautiful countryside that is ripe for day treks!